Thrive in High-Demand, Data-Driven Careers

 17%

-higher salary with a master’s5
+higher salary with a master’s degree5

 The demand for data science professionals has exploded in the past decade.
 As more businesses invest in digital transformation, they’re collecting “oceans of data” that they aren’t equipped to handle but are desperate to capitalize on.5 That means that job opportunities for data scientists and analysts will continue to multiply, both in terms of numbers and compensation.